pkeen/repertoire/README.md

 | PUT    | /workouts/:id/sets/:id | update  | Update a set                       |
 | DELETE | /workouts/:id/sets/:id | destroy | Destroy a set                      |

+## User Stories
+* AAU I want to see a list of my workouts on my homepage
+* AAU I want to be able to add a workout quickly and add sets within the same page
+* AAU I want to search exercises by muscle, body-part and equipment

 ## MVP
 * User Authentication
 * Add workouts